hchsueh/Diagnosing.Alzheimer.Disease/README.md

 Official Group #46: Carlo Amadei, Hsiang Hsu, Rebecca Stern, Thomas Hsueh
 <br /><br />

-### Table of Content
+### Table of Contents
 - Problem statement and motivation
 - Introduction and description of the data
 - Literature review / related work
 - Modeling approach and project trajectory
 - Results, conclusions and future work
-- Reference
+- References
 - Appendix

 ### 1. PROBLEM STATEMENT AND MOTIVATION
-Alzheimer’s Disease (AD) is a degenerative brain disease and the most common cause of dementia, and AD rates are increasing annually.[1]
+Alzheimer’s Disease (AD) is a degenerative brain disease and the most common cause of dementia.[1]
 As of 2006, the global prevalence of AD was 26.6 million, and this figure is expected to increase four-fold by 2050.[2]
 In the United States in 2016, AD was the sixth leading cause of death.[3]
 From 2000-2013, deaths from AD increased 71% – this rise was larger than the increase in deaths from stroke (+23%) and heart disease (+14%) during the same time period.
 <br />

 <p align="center">